-Johann Wilhelm Preyer considered today as the most important German painter of still lifes and best painting technician of the Düsseldorf School.
+Johann Wilhelm Preyer is considered today as the most important German painter of still lifes and best painting technician of the Düsseldorf School.

-In our literature list, we offer the Catalogue Raisonné "Preyer.
+We offer the Catalogue Raisonné "Preyer.
 Mit den Werkverzeichnissen der Gemälde von Johann Wilhelm und Emilie Preyer" for sale.